 If you are staying in an LSE-owned hall of residence over the break, there will be staff from the Warden's team on site throughout.
 You can contact them in the same way as you do during term time.

-Find additional information about support and opening hours at LSE over the break in the sections below.
+Additional information about support and opening hours at LSE over the break, alongside travel guidance, can be found in the sections below.